 From: Boston, MA, USA

-This band was named after Beacon Street, a main drag in their hometown of Boston, MA.
-They were a part of the heavily promoted MGM "Bosstown Sound" which was manufactured in late 1967 in an effort to rival the "San Francisco Sound" out west.
+This Boston University band formed in 1966 and was named after Beacon Street, a main drag in Beantown that runs just south of where they attended college.
+They became a part of the heavily promoted MGM "Bosstown Sound" which was manufactured in late 1967 in an effort to rival the "San Francisco Sound" out west.
 Members of the group included Paul Tartachny (guitar, vocals), Wayne Ulaky (bass, vocals), Richard Weissberg (drums), Robert Rhodes (keyboards, brass) and John Lincoln Wright (vocals, percussion).
-Most songs were composed by Ulaky and Wright.
+Most of their songs were composed by Ulaky and Wright.

 Artist information sources include: The book, 'Fuzz, Acid and Flowers Revisited' by Vernon Joynson and an article by William Ruhlmann at All Music Guide.